 Thoughts from CFCBUG #26

 Data.
 It can be our best friend or our worst enemy, especially throughout design and construction.
 Coordinating data is a herculean challenge and often ignored as there isn’t a way to verify that the data meets expectations.
-Whether it be pre-con design data for estimating, data collection during construction, or the all-important handover, data plays a critical role in BIM projects.
+Whether it be pre-con design data for estimating, data collection during construction, or the all-important handover, a critical role is played by data in BIM projects.

 This was the topic at hand during an interactive presentation I had the opportunity to lead with the Central Florida Contractors’ BIM User Group (CFCBUG) on May 17.
 The event was coordinated by Curtis Brundidge, VDC Manager at Hoar Construction and hosted at the Hoar Construction office in Orlando.